shengsuan/Roo-Code-ssy/CONTRIBUTING.md

 ### 3. Deciding What to Work On

-- **Good First Issues**: Check the "Issue [Unassigned]" section of our [Roo Code Issues](https://github.com/orgs/RooVetGit/projects/1) GitHub Project.
+- **Good First Issues**: Check the "Issue [Unassigned]" section of our [Cline Pro Issues](https://github.com/orgs/RooVetGit/projects/1) GitHub Project.
-- **Documentation**: While this `CONTRIBUTING.md` is the primary guide for code contributions, if you're interested in contributing to other documentation (like user guides or API docs), please check the [Roo Code Docs repository](https://github.com/RooVetGit/Roo-Code-Docs) or inquire in the Discord community.
+- **Documentation**: While this `CONTRIBUTING.md` is the primary guide for code contributions, if you're interested in contributing to other documentation (like user guides or API docs), please check the [Cline Pro Docs repository](https://github.com/RooVetGit/Roo-Code-Docs) or inquire in the Discord community.
 - **Proposing New Features**:
     1.  **Initial Idea/Discussion**: For broad or initial feature ideas, start a conversation in [GitHub Discussions](https://github.com/RooVetGit/Roo-Code/discussions/categories/feature-requests).
     2.  **Formal Proposal**: For specific, actionable feature proposals ready for consideration and potential approval, create a "Detailed Feature Proposal" issue using the template on our [issues page](https://github.com/RooVetGit/Roo-Code/issues/new/choose).
 This is a key part of our **Issue-First Approach**.